jamesmcewan/mcwn/content/_index.md

 ---

 Hi!
 I’m _James McEwan_, a developer from Scotland.
-I mainly work with JavaScript to build useful apps that are (hopefully) fun to use.
+I mainly work with JavaScript to build useful apps that are (hopefully) fun to too!

 I code over on [github](https://github.com/jamesmcewan) / [mcwn.dev](https://mcwn.dev), you
 can check out my drawings on [mcewan.ink](https://mcewan.ink) and I’m usually reachable via